Chemise: History

-Chemise during the period up to the 15th century were most often made from linen, Over time cotton chemise also came into popularity, with both linen and cotton easy to wash – underclothes often being the only piece of clothing that was washed regularly.
-Further, through the 17th and 18th centuries, linen was considered an essential means of maintaining cleanliness, and therefore, health, a starched white chemise served as an indicator of an individual’s personal hygiene.
+Chemises during the period up to the 15th century were most often made from linen.
+Over time cotton chemise also came into popularity, as both linen and cotton were easy to wash – underclothes often being the only piece of clothing that was washed regularly.
+Because the chemise, shift, or smock protected the outer clothes from the skin and could be washed regularly, even the peasantry often had multiple; the wealthy had dozens.
+Through the 17th and 18th centuries, linen was considered an essential means of maintaining cleanliness and health; therefore, a starched white chemise served as an indicator of an individual’s personal hygiene.

 The term chemise was first used to describe an outer garment in the 1780s, when Queen Marie Antoinette of France popularized a kind of informal, loose-fitting gown of sheer white cotton, resembling a chemise in both cut and material, which became known as the chemise à la reine.
 Such a chemise gown was made from very lightweight, slightly sheer fabrics, including muslin, silk, or cambric.

-In saying this, through the 18th century, chemise continued to be used to refer primarily to an undergarment, the type earlier described as a smock for women, and a shirt for men.
-Through the century, the term shift slowly replaced smock, which would eventually be exchanged for chemise in the 19th century, when chemise came into common use to refer to such a garment, as it was deemed more socially acceptable than shift, which had developed connotations of crudeness.
+Nevertheless, through the 18th century, the term chemise continued to be used to refer primarily to an undergarment, of the type earlier described as a smock for women, or a shirt for men.
+Through the century, the term shift slowly replaced smock, which would eventually be exchanged for chemise in the 19th century, as the term chemise was deemed more socially acceptable than shift, which had developed connotations of crudeness.

-Chemise, cotton, probably American, c.1880s.
-The Metropolitan Museum of Art Costume Institute: C.I.51.30.1.

 Into the 19th century, the chemise as an undergarment developed structure, fitting to the bust where worn next to the skin, underneath a pair of stays, the shaping and fabrics used reminiscent of late 18th century chemise.
 Though simple in design, the early 19th century chemise often featured small decorative elements, such as a lace or ruffled edge.

-Where early and mid-19th century examples are often of plain cotton with a square-cut neckline, through the century, chemise as an undergarment developed different shapes and styles, some being highly decorative with trimmings and embroidery.
+Where early and mid-19th-century examples are often of plain cotton with a square-cut neckline, through the century, chemise as an undergarment developed different shapes and styles, some being highly decorative with trimmings and embroidery.
 Through the century, different types of undergarments began to be worn, including combinations.

 In Western countries, the chemise as an undergarment fell out of fashion in the early 20th century, and was generally replaced by a brassiere, girdle, and full slip, and panties first came to be worn.

 Men's chemises may be said to have survived as the common T-shirt, which still serves as an undergarment.
 The chemise also morphed into the smock-frock, a garment worn by English laborers until the early 20th century.
 Its loose cut and wide sleeves were well adapted to heavy labor.
 The name smock is still used for military combat jackets in the UK.